UPPMAX/HPC-python/docs/day3/new-matplotlib-intro.rst

 Subplots
 ~~~~~~~~

-For the standard ``ax = plt.subplots(nrows=nrows, ncols=ncols)`` command, the shape of ``ax`` will be
+A prime example of a feature only available through the explicit API is subplots, which support and format 2 or more separate sets of axes on the same figure.
+For the standard ``fig, ax = plt.subplots(nrows=nrows, ncols=ncols)`` command, the shape of ``ax`` will be

 * 2D if both ``nrows`` and ``ncols`` are given,
 * 1D if only one of either ``nrows`` or ``ncols`` is provided, or
 * 0D (not iterable) if neither are given.

-If ``ax`` is 2D or 1D, it can be indexed and iterated over, which makes it easy to generate an arbitrary number of similar-looking subplots.
-These plots can also be made to share axes, as the example below demonstrates.

 .. jupyter-execute::